prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 #### Phase 4: Standardize ownership

-1. For every repository except prometheus/prometheus, add the Maintainers team as the repository-wide CODEOWNER and default reviewer.
+1. For every repository except prometheus/prometheus and prometheus-community/helm-charts, add the Maintainers team as the repository-wide CODEOWNER and default reviewer.
 2. Preserve valid path-specific ownership rules.
 3. Confirm that MAINTAINERS.md resolves to a visible team with sufficient explicit repository access.
 4. Reconcile team membership with MAINTAINERS.md.
-5. Leave the existing prometheus/prometheus MAINTAINERS.md file unchanged.
+5. Leave the existing prometheus/prometheus and prometheus-community/helm-charts MAINTAINERS.md and CODEOWNERS files unchanged.

 #### Phase 5: Retire superseded access